ElisaLegnani/PhotorealisticRendering/docs/scene.md

 ### Define arbitrary parameters

-You can also set some floating-point parameters to use them in the file.
+You can also set some floating-point parameters `variable_value` to use them in the file.

 They have to be declared as follows: `variable_name(variable_value)` (e.g. `angle(10)`).